Splutox/OsTicket--Post-Installation-Config./README.md

 </p>
 <p>
 <p align="center"><strong>We're going to create 3 different SLAs, one for each level of difficulty for any given ticket sent in by customers.
-For the name type "Sev-A, make "Grace period" and hour, and "Scedule" 24/7, then click "Add plan".
+For the name type "Sev-A, make "Grace period" an hour, and "Schedule" 24/7, then click "Add plan".
 For the other SLAs, set them up as shown in the examples below.
 <br />

 <p>